GMA Network

-GMA Network (an acronym of its legal name, Global Media Arts and commonly known as GMA) is a Philippine commercial broadcast network, serving as the flagship property of publicly traded GMA Network Inc..
-The network is headquartered in the GMA Network Center in Quezon City and its transmitter facilities, Tower of Power, are located at Tandang Sora Avenue, Barangay Culiat also in Quezon City, with regional stations and offices located in over twelve major cities across the country including Dagupan, Bacolod, Iloilo, Cebu and Davao.
-GMA Network (formerly known as Republic Broadcasting System, GMA Radio-Television Arts and GMA Rainbow Satellite Network) is commonly referred to as the Kapuso Network in reference to the outline of the company's logo; the branding was introduced on October 27, 2002, during an episode of its now-defunct Sunday noontime variety show, SOP.
+GMA Network (a backronym of its legal name, Global Media Arts and commonly known as GMA) is a Philippine commercial broadcast network, serving as the flagship property of publicly traded GMA Network Inc. The network is headquartered in the GMA Network Center with its transmitter facilities, the Tower of Power, located at Tandang Sora Avenue, Barangay Culiat, in Quezon City, along with regional offices in the cities of Dagupan, Iloilo, Bacolod, Cebu, Cagayan de Oro, Davao, and General Santos.
+Commonly referred to as the Kapuso Network ("heart" in Filipino) in reference to the outline of the company's logo since its introduction on October 27, 2002.

 The original meaning of the GMA acronym was Greater Manila Area, referring to the initial coverage area of the station.
 As the network expanded, it changed into Global Media Arts.
-GMA Network is one of the largest television and media network in the Philippines.
-GMA's first broadcast on television was on October 29, 1961, as Republic Broadcasting System (RBS) on DZBB Channel 7, almost a decade after the success of its radio station DZBB.
-It is the first television network in the Philippines to formally launch in anamorphic widescreen format.
+GMA Network is one of the largest television and media networks in the Philippines.
+GMA first broadcast on television on October 29, 1961, as Republic Broadcasting System (RBS) on DZBB-TV Channel 7, 11 years after the success of its radio station DZBB.

-Today, the flagship television station of GMA is DZBB-TV (GMA-7 Manila), which carries VHF Channel 7 for analog transmission, with Channel 15 served as a permanent assigned digital frequency.
+Today, the flagship television station of GMA, which carries channel 7 on analog (VHF), and Channel 15 on digital (ISDB-T International) across Mega Manila.
 As such, the network is informally referred to as "Channel 7" or "siete" (Spanish for "seven"), even though the network is seen in other channel numbers elsewhere in the country.
-In addition to DZBB-TV, the network operates across the Philippine archipelago through the GMA Regional TV department, which has six originating stations, six semi-satellite stations and 39 relay stations nationwide.
-Its programming is also available outside the Philippines through the Philippine pay television channels GMA Pinoy TV, GMA Life TV and GMA News TV which is available through satellite and cable TV systems worldwide.
-Since 2013, the network has been testing digital terrestrial television broadcasts using the Latin American standard ISDB-T International, in select areas in the Philippines.
+In addition, the network operates several stations across the Philippines through GMA Regional TV.
+Its programming is also seen via streaming app GMA Play and through global pay-television channels GMA Pinoy TV, GMA Life TV, and GMA News TV.